 Can I lose my driving privileges for speeding?

-Certain speeding tickets can add 11 points to a driving record, and 11 points is the number at which suspension becomes a real concern.
+Certain speeding tickets in New York can add 11 points to a driving record, and 11 points is the number at which suspension becomes a real concern.
 An 11 -point speed is a big one (41+ mph over the limit).
 Smaller speeds can cause problems if you already have other points or issues on the record.
 Three speeds of any size in an 18-month period is an automatic 6-month revocation.

 What are the NYC speed limits?